 By Inusah Akansoke Al-Hassan (YES 2009-2010, Ghana, placed by PAX in Austin, MN)

 Food security has been a dominant concern for over five million people living in northern Ghana for years.
 This is largely due to limited rainfall, which occurs almost exclusively during a short rainy season.
 During the rest of the year, rainfall is too infrequent to dependably grow crops.
 Seasonal food supply shortages occur yearly in northern Ghana.
 The primary crops grown here are grains and tubers.
 Fruits and vegetables, especially leafy green vegetables, only last a few days after their harvest, and can only be harvested in the rainy season.
 Local diets are nutritionally deficient, resulting in malnutrition.
-This especially affects children and is a leading cause of death for children below age seven.
+This especially affects children and is a leading cause of death for children below the age of seven.

 To help my community of Kanvilli, Tamale address food insecurity and nutritional deficits, I applied for and was awarded a YES Alumni Grant.
 From May to September 2021, I organized the Organic Vegetable Garden project in collaboration with the school I founded, AKGS Computer School.
-The project trained 54 primary school students and 13 local women how to grow nutrient-rich vegetables to complement the diets of their own families as well as people living in neighboring communities through the sale of produce at reduced prices.
+The project trained 54 primary school students and 13 local women on how to grow nutrient-rich vegetables to complement the diets of their own families as well as people living in neighboring communities through the sale of produce at reduced prices.
 Participants learned to cultivate vegetables, including lettuce, cabbage, green peppers, tomatoes, carrots, and okra, and to harvest produce year-round.

 Participants were also trained to save clean, non-soapy water used for household activities to water their home gardens instead of throwing it away.
-Participants who can afford it, may also use a small amount of water from their taps to contribute to drip line channels.
+Participants who can afford it may also use a small amount of water from their taps to contribute to dripline channels.

 Not only did this project train participants on improving the nutritional value of the diets of their families and minimize food insecurity, but it also gave them an avenue to make a small income from the sale of the vegetables they grow at home.
 This will contribute to the economic wellbeing of participants and their families.
 This project will contribute to a higher standard of living and better nutrition for the participants and the wider community.